California Gardens.com Fall Logo.jpg (10379 bytes)

 The ideal cut is at an angle away from the remaining bud to keep the water from collecting in the branch tip.
 The ideal cut is about 1/4" above the bud.
 I use bypass pruner's that I sharpen and maintain regularly.
 I put the blade portion of the pruner's adjacent to the branch part that I want to keep.
 The anvil will damage the cambium and therefore is against the portion of the branch on the top that will be removed.

 I do not have a predetermined height that I prune the different types of roses.
 I try to minimize the number of joints that are in a branch or cane.
-Each joint works like a kink in a straw.
+Each joint works like a kink in a hose.
 It takes more energy for the plant to bring nutrients and moisture up and down the cane if there are more joints.
 I try to keep as many unbroken buds on a cane as possible.
 An unbroken bud is one that is still a red bump on the branch.
 It is right above a leaf.
 I try not to keep stubs with four or fewer buds.

-I find that I get cut up by rose thorns when I use gloves or wear protective clothing on my arms, they just get tangled in the thorns.
+I find that I get cut up by rose thorns when I use gloves or wear protective clothing on my arms, the clothes just get tangled in the thorns.
 The rose thorns just go through my gloves anyways.
 I am more careful without the armor.
 And I can feel when I touch a thorn.
 My sleeves get stuck on branches and then I really get scratched up trying to extricate myself.
 It pays in saved blood to be careful.

 At one time or another I disregard all of the things that I try to do.
 My most important rule of thumb (besides keeping both firmly attached) is that I have a reason for every cut that I make.